avaneev/lzav/README.md

 While LZ4 there seems to be compressing faster, LZAV comparably provides 13.2% memory storage cost savings.
-This is a significant benefit in database and file system use cases since CPUs rarely run at their maximum capacity anyway.
-In general, LZAV holds a very strong position in this class of data compression algorithms, if one considers all factors: compression and decompression speeds, compression ratio, and not less important - code
-maintainability: LZAV is maximally portable and has a rather small independent codebase.
+This is a significant benefit in database and file system use cases since compression is only about 30% slower while CPUs rarely run at their maximum capacity anyway.
+In general, LZAV holds a very strong position in this class of data compression algorithms, if one considers all factors: compression and decompression speeds, compression ratio, and not less important - code maintainability: LZAV is maximally portable and has a rather small independent codebase.

 Performance of LZAV is not limited to the presented ballpark numbers.
 Depending on the data being compressed, LZAV can achieve 800 MB/s compression